manuelstofer/led-ticker/README.md

 ## Daemon

-The daemon uses Twisted and pySerial
+The daemon uses Twisted and pySerial.

 ### Installation
-Make sure you have twisted installed
+Make sure you have twisted installed.

 run:
 ```